awslabs/aws-athena-query-federation/athena-federation-sdk-tools/src/main/java/com/amazonaws/athena/connector/integration/README.md

 # Integration-Test Suite

-The integration-test suite provides end-to-end testing capabilities, and is available for all connectors developed using the Athena Federation SDK.
+The integration-test suite provides end-to-end testing capabilities, and is available to all connectors developed using the Athena Federation SDK.

 ## How It Works